WhatsApp Icon Hoola

 20 Mejores Posturas de Yoga para Principiantes

-If you are taking your first steps in everything that has to do with yoga, it is natural that you feel overwhelmed by the variety of postures that exist.
-However, yoga is a practice accessible to everyone, and starting with the right poses can set the stage for a great experience.
-In this post, we will tell you what yoga postures are, how they are classified, which ones to start with, and we will give you some practical advice so that you can make the most of the benefits of this discipline.
+If you are taking your first steps in everything related to yoga, it is natural to feel overwhelmed by the variety of poses that exist.
+However, yoga is a practice accessible to everyone, and starting with the right poses can lay the foundation for a great experience.
+In this post, we will tell you what yoga poses are, how they are classified, which ones to start with, and we will give you some practical tips so you can make the most of the benefits of this discipline.

 Yoga postures, also known as asanas, are the fundamental physical positions and practices that make up this discipline.
-It is through asanas that yoga allows us to strengthen, make flexible and balance the body, as well as calm the mind and promote our general health and well-being.
-Yoga recognizes the connection between body, mind and spirit, and postures are a tool to explore and cultivate this connection.
+It is through the asanas that yoga allows us to strengthen, flexibilize, and balance the body, as well as calm the mind and promote our overall health and well-being.
+Yoga recognizes the connection between body, mind, and spirit, and the postures are a tool to explore and cultivate this connection.

-Each yoga posture has its own characteristics and benefits, since while some postures focus on flexibility and stretching muscles, there are others that work on strength and balance.
+Each yoga posture has its own characteristics and benefits, as while some postures focus on flexibility and muscle stretching, others work on strength and balance.

 What are yoga postures for?

-Yoga postures serve several physical, mental and emotional purposes, which we explain and comment on below:
+Yoga postures serve various physical, mental, and emotional purposes, which we explain and discuss below:

-• Muscle strengthening: When we practice yoga we must maintain a certain position for a certain time, by doing so we work on muscle and joint resistance, which become stronger over time.
+• Muscle strengthening: When practicing yoga we must hold a certain position for a certain time; by doing so we work muscular and joint endurance, which strengthens over time.

-• Joint flexibility and mobility: Yoga poses help stretch and elongate muscles, tendons and ligaments, which improves flexibility and range of motion in the joints.
+• Flexibility and joint mobility: Yoga postures help stretch and lengthen muscles, tendons, and ligaments, which improves flexibility and range of motion in the joints.

-• Posture improvement: By working on proper alignment of the body in different postures, yoga helps correct poor posture that often causes chronic pain, contractures, and other discomforts.
+• Posture improvement: By working on the proper alignment of the body in different postures, yoga helps correct poor posture that often causes chronic pain, muscle tightness, and other discomforts.

-• Stress and anxiety reduction: The practice of yoga postures, combined with conscious breathing and mindfulness, reduces stress and anxiety levels, promotes relaxation and mental calm.
+• Reduction of stress and anxiety: The practice of yoga postures, combined with conscious breathing and mindfulness, reduces stress and anxiety levels, promoting relaxation and mental calm.

-• Improved balance and coordination: Many of the asanas require some balance and coordination, so constant practice improves these skills.
+• Improvement of balance and coordination: Many asanas require a certain balance and coordination, so their constant practice improves these skills.

-• Stimulation of the circulatory and lymphatic system: Yoga postures that involve inversions or compressions improve blood circulation and stimulate the lymphatic system, all of which favors the elimination of toxins from the body.
+• Stimulation of the circulatory and lymphatic systems: Yoga postures that involve inversions or compressions improve blood circulation and stimulate the lymphatic system, all of which helps eliminate toxins from the body.

-• Support for emotional and mental health: It is widely demonstrated that practicing yoga helps cultivate greater self-awareness, promoting acceptance and self-esteem.
+• Support for emotional and mental health: It is widely proven that practicing yoga helps cultivate greater self-awareness, promoting acceptance and self-esteem.

 How are yoga postures classified?

-There is no single way to classify yoga postures, so we explain below the different criteria that are used today:
+There is no single way to classify yoga postures, so we explain below the different criteria used today:

 By level of difficulty

-Yoga postures can be classified according to their level of difficulty, which ranges from beginner to advanced.
-It is the most common form of classification, since in some way it provides a guide on where to start practicing this ancient discipline.
+Yoga poses can be classified according to their level of difficulty, which ranges from beginner to advanced.
+This is the most common form of classification, as it provides a guide on where to start practicing this ancient discipline.

 By muscle group or body part

-Some yoga poses focus on stretching, strengthening, or aligning specific muscle groups, such as the legs or upper body.
-For example, forward bending poses serve to stretch and strengthen the muscles of the back while balance poses focus on strengthening the muscles of the abdomen.
+Some yoga poses focus on stretching, strengthening, or aligning specific muscle groups, such as legs or upper body.
+For example, forward bends serve to stretch and strengthen back muscles, while balance poses focus on strengthening abdominal muscles.

-Another way to categorize asanas is according to the way in which they should be performed.
-That is, we could classify them as standing postures (such as the tree or warrior), sitting postures (such as the lotus posture or the child's posture), inversion postures (such as the handstand or the bridge), flexion postures forward bending poses (such as standing pincer or downward facing dog), backbend postures (such as cobra or camel), among others.
+Another way to categorize asanas is according to how they should be performed.
+That is, we can classify them as standing poses (like tree or warrior), seated poses (like lotus pose or child’s pose), inversion poses (like handstand or bridge), forward bends (like standing forward fold or downward dog), backbends (like cobra or camel), among others.

-Because yoga can be very therapeutic, there are classifications of postures designed to relieve certain discomforts.
-For example, poses like cat-cow pose help relieve back pain, while bridge pose helps improve digestion.
+Because yoga can be very therapeutic, there are classifications of poses designed to relieve certain ailments.
+For example, poses like the cat-cow pose help relieve back pain, while the bridge pose helps improve digestion.

 By yoga style

-Different styles of yoga have different approaches and emphases on postures.
-For example, Hatha yoga focuses on alignment and physical practice, while Kundalini yoga incorporates dynamic postures with breathing and meditation techniques.
+Different styles of yoga have different focuses and emphases on the poses.
+For example, Hatha yoga focuses on alignment and physical practice, while Kundalini yoga incorporates dynamic poses with breathing techniques and meditation.

 What are the best yoga poses for beginners?

-If you are thinking about starting to practice yoga and you feel a little lost, don't worry, it happens to almost all of us.
-Although incredibly rich and beneficial, this practice can become a little overwhelming at first, since there are so many options and so much information about it.
-To make the process a little easier for you, we leave you the 20 best postures with which to start practicing yoga:
+If you are thinking about starting to practice yoga and feel a bit lost, don’t worry, it happens to almost all of us.
+Although incredibly rich and beneficial, this practice can become a bit overwhelming at first, as there are many options and a lot of information about it.
+To make the process a little easier for you, here are the 20 best poses to start practicing yoga:

 Tadasana or mountain pose

-This basic posture helps you find balance and body alignment.
+This basic pose helps you find balance and body alignment.

 Utkatasana or chair pose